DevS0ni/Python-Django-Student-MarkSheet-Management-System/README.md

 -> You have to first have Django installed in your machine, follow the following steps:

-    Install Django and create a new project and app as:
+    -- Install Django and create a new project and app as:

     pip install django
     django-admin startproject marksheet_project
     cd marksheet_project
     python manage.py startapp marksheet_app

+    **After the above mentioned steps, update the files in your directory of the project with code I have written, in this repository.**

+    -- Create and apply migrations:

+       python manage.py makemigrations
+       python manage.py migrate

+    -- Create a superuser:

+       python manage.py createsuperuser

+    -- Run the development server:

+       python manage.py runserver

+    * Visit http://127.0.0.1:8000/admin and log in with the superuser credentials.
+Add some students through the admin interface.

+    * Visit http://127.0.0.1:8000/marksheet/ to see the marksheet.

+    * Visit http://127.0.0.1:8000/add_student/ to add a new student.